Pop-Up Exhibitions

 Participating Artists:

-PAPER BOATS PORTFOLIO:
+PAPER BOAT PORTFOLIO:

 Florence Alfano McEwin, Mary Sherwood Brock, Lise Drost, Aunna Escobedo, Beth Fein, April Flanders, Sherry Jankiewicz, Gesine Janzen, Irena Keckes, Catherine Kernan, Carolyn Liesy, Hilary Lorenz, Martyna Matusiak, Kerry McAleer-Keeler, Stephanie Mercado, Mono Grafico Colectivo, Bill Pangburn, Jennifer Anderson Printz, Mumu Wang and Cathy Weiss.

-PAPER BOATS FLOTILLA 2020-2024:
+PAPER BOAT FLOTILLA 2020-2024:

 The Paper Boats Pop Up for PuertoGrabando 2025 presents the work of 77 artists.
 Each artist created a Paper Boat print to respond to a conceptual idea of migration and flux, participating in one of the 5 Calls organized following the delay of the 2020 conference.
 Each Call represented a new destination and installation for the growing collaborative Paper Boat Flotilla project.